Findvax-us/findvax-scraper/README.md

 - Have individual scrapers write their start/finish times to metrics (when enabled)
 - Error handling: if one location fails it shouldn't kill the whole thing
 - Better (literally any) doc
-- Clean up `scrape.js` and organize writing results json
-- Add `production` config option to represent whether we're running on AWS in a lambda and should be reading/writing to S3 instead of local testdata files
-- AWS deploy stuff
 - Results json organization:
   - one big availability.json for everything in the state?
   - how do we handle missing results/no response for a specific location? write the previous run's results into the new json?